11 Things to do in Rome

 Visit the Vatican

 When in Rome you should visit the Vatican.
 You didn’t need me to tell you that!
-What might be a good idea is going with a tour guide or a really good guide book.
+What might be a good idea is going with a tour guide or a really good guide book (Blue Guide Rome is excellent).
 That way, you can sort through the thousands of art pieces, deciding where you should spend your time, and what the origin and meaning is behind the more important ones.

 Hang with Gladiators

 This guy is just looking for a companion to hang out with.
 He probably could use a Capicola sandwich to help beef him up for his next gladiatorial combat.
-I would assume this guy is employed to be photographed with tourists, but every time I saw one, he was on break.
+This guy is employed to pose with tourists in photos, but every time I saw one, he was on break.

 Get a good place to Stay